Sim Gamer Kit

 1. Only one vJoy device is currently supported.

-2. Only single FFB axis devices are supported in the reducing engine.
+2. Only single FFB axis devices are supported in the reducer engine.
 In other words, it’s only expected to be used for racing wheels.
 I don’t know of any FFB joysticks that have mistakes in their hardware effects implementation.

 Troubleshooting